 - Red phoenix

 Keep in mind that there are various celestial animals in feng shui and Chinese folklore.
+These are just 4 of them.

 It’s just that for landscape feng shui, these 4 take center stage as metaphors for how the surrounding environment should be configured for energy to be favorable.